Midwest voters in Trump country face historic floods and call for climate action

 That dynamic allows environmental activists to make their case that climate change is to blame.

-At another town hall, across the Mississippi river, in La Crosse, Wisconsin, voters told their local congressman, Democrat Rep. Ron Kind, that the effect of climate change on the farming community was worse than many in Washington might think.
+At another town hall, across the Mississippi River, in La Crosse, Wisconsin, voters told their congressman, Rep. Ron Kind, a Democrat, that the effect of climate change on the farming community was worse than many in Washington might think.

 Yet Kind declined to endorse it.

-"The roll out of the Green New Deal didn't go very well," he said.
-"But the aspirational goal of recognizing the danger of climate change is something that we need to recognize and work towards."
+"The rollout of the Green New Deal didn't go very well," he said.
+"But the aspirational goal of recognizing the danger of climate change is something that we need to recognize and work toward."

-That answer left some of his constituents frustrated and it may contribute to a primary challenge for the 22-year congressional veteran in 2020.
+That answer left some of Kind's constituents frustrated, and it may contribute to a primary challenge for the 22-year House veteran in 2020.

-Later, along the swollen banks of the Mississippi River, with sheets of ice gliding downstream to some of the areas hardest hit by the flooding, Bernie Sanders' supporters protested outside a birthday party for Kind, demanding "Medicare for All" and more robust action to counter climate change.
+Later, along the swollen banks of the Mississippi, with sheets of ice gliding downstream to some of the areas hardest hit by the flooding, Bernie Sanders' supporters protested outside a birthday party for Kind, demanding "Medicare for all" and more robust action to counter climate change.

 Amy Hartung, a political activist and Sanders supporter, said that she wasn't happy with Kind not committing to the Green New Deal.